 Given the above and the siting of the built form, the development will not create any adverse amenity impacts for adjoining properties by way of visual impact, loss of privacy or loss of solar access.
-The assessment provided within the accompanying Statement of Environmental Effects details the potential for any visual and acoustic privacy impacts along with mitigation measures that would ensure that the proposal is acceptable and would have acceptable impacts on adjoining properties.
+This is because the actual breached built form is positioned at least 30 metres away from the townhouse complex to the south.
+The assessment provided within the accompanying Statement of Environmental Effects and additional information submission detail the potential for any visual and acoustic privacy impacts along with mitigation measures that would ensure that the proposal is acceptable and would have acceptable impacts on adjoining properties.